nilesh-patil/nilesh-patil.github.io/_posts/2017-03-14-transportation-graph-nyc-taxi-data.md

 a)  *Raw data :*

-New York city taxi & Limousine Commission has made the taxi trips dataset available for public use since 2009 onwards<sup>[7]</sup> .
-We used this dataset to perform our analysis.
-The complete dataset contains \~150 million trips for each year & each row represents one trip, with features for starting and stopping point, distance travelled, taxi-charge, time taken etc. We are using 2015 dataset which contains 146,112,990 trips in total.
+New York City's Taxi & Limousine Commission has made the taxi-trips dataset available for public use since 2009<sup>[7]</sup>.
+We used this dataset for our analysis.
+The complete dataset contains approximately 150 million trips per year & each row represents one trip, with features for starting and stopping point, distance travelled, taxi-charge, time taken etc. We are using 2015 dataset which contains 146,112,990 trips in total.
 For combining the geolocation data to census tracts, we used the extremely helpful NYC landuse dataset<sup>[8]</sup>.

 b)  *Data transformation :*